MicrosoftDocs/windows-dev-docs/hub/powertoys/workspaces.md

 - [VS Code CLI Docs](https://code.visualstudio.com/docs/editor/command-line)
 - [Terminal CLI Docs](/windows/terminal/command-line-arguments?tabs=windows)

+> [!TIP]
-Each app will have its own set of command line arguments that can be used to modify the launch behaviour, but many apps use similar patterns.
+> Each app will have its own set of command line arguments that can be used to modify the launch behaviour, but many apps use similar patterns.
+For example, try passing a comma-separated list of  URLs to Edge and other browsers to launch the browser with those tabs open, or pass a filepath to an Office application, text editor or IDE to launch directly to that file.

 ## Launching apps as admin